nottrobin/docs/src/en/charms-scaling.md

 juju add-unit mysql --to 24/lxc/3
 ```

-!!!
-Note:
+[note]
 Not all applications will happily co-exist (usually due to conflicting
 configuration files).
 It is therefore generally safer to place units on
 dedicated machines or containers.
+[/note]

 Here we add a unit of MySQL to a **new** LXC container on host machine 25: